 How Tailor Brands works:

 - Get started for free

-- Enter logo name, business description, select a logo type (icon based, name based, initial based)
+- Enter your logo name, choose your product type and industry, and select a logo type (icon based, name based, or initial based)

 - Answer a few quick “this or that” questions about your style

-- Tailor Brands prepares a collection of logos you can customize further
+- The results will be a collection of logos you can choose from and customize

 - After selecting your logo, you can add on a brand book, letterhead and business card layout, social media covers and profile pictures (Facebook, twitter, etc.), and a basic presentation layout

-- Fully edit the pre-built logo with your business name, graphics/iconography, and colors
+- Fully edit any pre-built logo with your business name, graphics/iconography, and colors

 - Save and download for unlimited use